Our2020View/Our2020View.github.io/fivevoltpower.md

 <a href = "https://www.amazon.ca/dp/B07H5LT942?ref=ppx_yo2ov_dt_b_fed_asin_title" target="_blank">12 Volt to 5 Volt Step Down Converter </a>

 The USB plug that came with the voltage converter did not physically fit into our Auto-Vox camera, so we had to replace a portion of the USB cable that came with the converter with the spare USB cable that came with the Auto-Vox system.
 It was not a big deal, as there was only a power wire and a negative wire in the charging cables so the butt connections were straightforward.
-Here is a photo of our converter, after splicing on the spare USB cable that came with the Auto-Vox system:
+Here is a photo of our converter, after splicing on the spare USB cable that came with the Auto-Vox system - the red and black wires are the 12 volt input to the converter, and the black USB cable is the 5 volt output from the converter:

 <img src="/assets/5volt3web.jpg"/>